 There are many chances to listen to storytellers that are part of Tellabration across the nation and the world.
-November 21 is the official day, but there are concerts that are available all this week, and also November 22.
+Although November 21 was the official day, there were and still concerts that are available to enjoy.

 OOPS-NE is having their TELLABRATION as a page on this website.
 Because we are using recording, you will be able to listen over and over again.